codescapade/aeons/Readme.md

 <br/>

 ## Visual studio code extension
-When writing code in visual studio code you can use the [Kha Extionsion Pack](https://marketplace.visualstudio.com/items?itemName=kodetech.kha-extension-pack) to get auto completion and debugging support.
+When writing code in visual studio code you can use the [Kha Extension Pack](https://marketplace.visualstudio.com/items?itemName=kodetech.kha-extension-pack) to get auto completion and debugging support.

+Set the `kha.khaPath` in the vscode settings to the kha folder used by Aeons to use the version that has been tested with Aeons.

+To find the location type `aeons location kha` when you have the aeons command installed.
+It is in the lib folder inside the Aeons library.
 <br/>
 <br/>

 ## Running unit tests
 To run the unit tests, Aeons expects that buddy is installed with haxelib.
+The `runUnitTests` and `runSingleUnitTest` commands in the tests folder require a path to an ffmpeg executable as argument to convert some of the test assets.